 This summary study showed that existing science is already in alignment with the background of Primal Therapy, that the core of human consciousness is in the limbic system and lower brain structures.
 My anesthesia experience showed that medical professionals are familiar with at least the outward signs of a primal reliving.

 The challenge seems to be how to use this complementary knowledge for people’s benefit.
-What can be done so that people aren’t burdened with the continuing adverse effects of traumas?
+What can be done with therapeutic re-experiencing so that people aren’t burdened with the continuing adverse effects of traumas?

 How can scientists and medical professionals get the eyes to see what’s in front of them?